My services. Workshops, mentoring and honey bee rescues.

 What does it cost to remove the bees?

 This depends on where you are and where the bees are.
-I am located on the Southern end of the Mornington Peninsula.
+I am located in Eskdale in the Mitta Mitta Valley in Victoria.
 For an easy to reach swarm in a tree or shrub, collection can be as little as $50.
 For a hive removal (they have already built honeycomb) prices start from $150

 If bees are stuck in a wall, a roof, a compost bin or somewhere else that’s tricky as it is like preforming an operation of cutting out the eggs and placing them safely back together into a honeycomb frame.
 So in this case the collection fee will be more depending on the circumstance.

 We try to rescue and save the bees, rather than killing them by a pest controller !
-A pest controller is atleast $180.
+A pest controller is at least $180 anyway.

 All you need to do is to Text me details such as, how long has the colony been in location, where are they located, an idea of the size and a photo would be helpful.
 I will contact you as soon as I can to make time to remove the colony!